H33CKER/A22X_REPART/README.md

 ## ⚠️ Caution

 - This **erases and recreates partitions**.
-You will lose data on affected partitions.
+You will lose data on affected partitions. (will need to reflash super.img)
 - Make a **full backup** before flashing.
 - This is only tested on **Samsung Galaxy A226B** — using it on other devices will **likely brick** them.
 - Ensure your recovery supports `/system/bin/sgdisk` (most recent TWRP builds do).